Taweilo/Credit_Line_Increase_Model/README.md

 ### QUANTATIVE ANALYSIS AND MODEL WORK FLOW

 #### **1. Load and analyze data**

-The credit line increase data was loaded using google collab file upload.
-Basic data analysis was performed to identify as shape of data, get column names, find missing values, and generate descriptive statistics.
-Pearson correlation matrix was calculated to find pairwise correlation of the columns in data.
+The credit line increase data was loaded via google collab file.
+Basic data analysis was performed to identify the shape of data, get column names, find missing values, and generate descriptive statistics.
+The Pearson correlation matrix was calculated to find the pairwise correlation of the columns in the data.
 All columns in the data are visually represented as histograms.
-A correlation heatmap figure is generated to represent the correlation matrix.
+A correlation heatmap figure was generated to represent the correlation matrix.

 ##### Correlation Heatmap
 ![Heat Map](https://user-images.githubusercontent.com/111590512/185942386-95eece6c-45d5-483b-a582-e665e5cfa083.png)

 #### **2. Train a decision tree model**

 The data is partitioned into training, validation, and test sets (50%, 25%, 25% respectively) to accurately evaluate the model.Testing data which is a separate set of data to test the model after training helps us determine how the model will perform in the real world.
-We train 12 different models using decision trees and calculate the ROC AUC for each model.
+We trained 12 different models using decision trees and calculated the ROC AUC for each model.
 Plot tree depth vs training and validation AUC.

 ##### **AUC ROC**

-The AUC ( Area under the curve) ROC ( Receiver operating curve) curve assists in peformance measurement and is one of the most important evaluation metrics for checking any classification model's performance.
-In simple terms, the higher the AUC the better the model is at predicting between whether an individual would default on payment or pay on time.
+The AUC ( Area under the curve) ROC ( Receiver operating curve) curve assists in the performance measurement, one of the most important evaluation metrics to calibrate the classification model&#39;s performance.
+In short, the higher the AUC, the better the model can predict the next delinquent.

 ![Iteration Plot - 1](https://user-images.githubusercontent.com/111590512/186211589-bea9419e-0285-4fd0-8ab4-b4d28db0d2c3.png)